ralsina/boxes-book/src/lesson8.md

 4. Words are split between lines haphazardly, but this is for later and leads to some serious code that needs its own lesson.

+Let's go in order.

+## Newlines

+## Spaces against the right margin

+## Spaces against the left margin

+And we will keep hyphenation for the next lesson.